 25. Zapata Falls

-Awesome.
-It was totally worth the effort.
+The cold-water plunge is totally worth the effort.
 And I am not a get your feet wet in freezing cold water kind of girl.
-Our water shoes were great for the rocks in the river, just know that if you happen to step on a wet log, the water shoes may not work quite as well.
-Just saying.
+Our water shoes were great for the rocks in the river.

 - Difficulty: Easy